realworldocaml/book/en/maps-and-hashtables.md

        Type String.comparator is not compatible with type Reverse.comparator
 ```

-The integration of comparators into the type of maps allows the type
-system to catch what would otherwise be fairly subtle errors.

 ### The polymorphic comparator

 We don't need to generate specialized comparators for every type we
 want to build a map on.
 We can instead use a comparator based on
-OCaml's polymorphic comparison function, which was discussed in
+OCaml's build-in polymorphic comparison function, which was discussed
-[xref](#lists-and-patterns).
+in [xref](#lists-and-patterns).
 This comparator is found in the
-`Comparator.Poly` module.
-Thus, we can write:
+`Comparator.Poly` module, allowing us to write:

 ```ocaml
 # Map.of_alist_exn ~comparator:Comparator.Poly.comparator digit_alist;;